bodrick/awesome/TOPICS.md

 *   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
 Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
 *   [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) 🚀
 *   [basarat/typescript-book](https://github.com/basarat/typescript-book) - :books: The definitive guide to TypeScript and possibly the best TypeScript book :book:.
 Free and Open Source 🌹
-*   [storybookjs/storybook](https://github.com/storybookjs/storybook) - 📓 The UI component explorer.
-Develop, document, & test React, Vue, Angular, Web Components, Ember, Svelte & more!
+*   [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
+Made for UI development, testing, and documentation.
 *   [mockdeep/typewiz](https://github.com/mockdeep/typewiz) - Automatically discover and add missing types in your TypeScript code
 *   [DevExpress/testcafe](https://github.com/DevExpress/testcafe) - A Node.js tool to automate end-to-end web testing.
 *   [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Material Component Framework for Vue